 - Mark the entrance to your property with address signs that are clearly visible from the road.

 - Keep lawns trimmed, leaves raked, and the roof and rain gutters free from debris such as dead limbs and leaves.
+You can use the best grass shears available to trim the lawns.

 - Stack firewood at least 30 feet away from your residence.